User Manual

 How to use Option 2.2

-Declared as a “stunt” but of course, perfectly usable.
+Declared by me as “probably a stunt” but of course, perfectly usable.

 How to use Option 3

-note: c++ anonymous name spaces make variables inside them to have internal linkage.
-To make sure things are not multiplied and instances are unique I very rarely use them.
+note: c++ anonymous namespaces make variables inside them have internal linkage.
+I very rarely use them.
 Please do use named name space’s around these examples.

 You declare and define dbj::holder<>